wo1vin/lasvegas-list/README.md

 ---

+# Developers❗️

+- ❗️ Create a .env file in the config/ folder and store your `PORT` and `DB_String` variables in it.❗️

-# Install all the dependencies or node packages used for development via Terminal
+- Install all the dependencies or node packages used for development via Terminal with `npm install`.

-`npm install`

 ---

-# Things to add

-- Create a `.env` file and add the following as `key: value`
-  - PORT: 2121 (can be any port example: 3000)
-  - DB_STRING: `your database URI`
- ---

- Have fun testing and improving it! 😎
+# Future Optimizations

+- Enable users view more details and options when they click on a pre-stored location such as:
+  -- Add attraction to their custom list
+  -- Like/heart/favorite attraction
+  -- See the location's address, hours, phone, or website -- Follow link to Yelp/Google Reviews
+- Map that pinpoints attractions or their pickup locations.
+Lets users click pinpoint to view location info, gives the option to 'add to list' or 'save'.
+- Enable users to add known locations to their list by integrating a map API so it auto populates the right information.
+Ex:
+  -- User starts typing "Stea"
+  -- A drop-down appears of the nearest steakhouses
+  -- User selects one from drop-down
+  -- The app pulls the location data (address, #, etc) and submits it to the Attractions model.